adscregg/machine_learning/README.md

 1. An Nvidia graphics card
 2. This graphics card has to be CUDA enabled (see this [link](https://developer.nvidia.com/cuda-gpus) to check if yours is CUDA enabled)
 3. The lib, bin and include folder must be added to your path
-4. You must have CuDNN installed on your system (this can be downloaded from [here](), you have to create an account)
+4. You must have CuDNN installed on your system (this can be downloaded from [here](https://developer.nvidia.com/cudnn), you have to create an account)
-5. A version of Microsoft's VisualStudio which can be downloaded from [here]() and the C/C++ tools box must be checked upon first installation
+5. A version of Microsoft's VisualStudio IDE which can be downloaded from [here](https://visualstudio.microsoft.com/) and the C/C++ tools box must be checked upon first installation

 I recommend following a video tutorial on how to get tensorflow installed but the above is an outline of what will be required.